Mayoralty of Joe Kernan: Development

 At the time he was mayor, Kernan was praised for his ability to attract economic development to the community.
 Among the major developments he was able to garner South Bend was the securing of the city as the location for the College Football Hall of Fame.
 Kernan had been instrumental in getting South Bend selected over 89 other cities as the site for the College Football Hall of Fame.
 Kernan originally pledged that city funds would not go towards the project, and that it would be funded by corporate donations.
 However, after the city was only able to raise under $2 million in corporate donations, the city issued municipal bonds to pay for the construction.

 Among the developments of which Kernan was particularly supportive was the Blackthorn development, a multimillion-dollar golf course and office park development.
 In 1992, he had touted the concept that became Blackthorn as a "pump for future development."
 In 1995, defending the ongoing Blackthorn development, he argued that it had added 3,000 jobs and $25 million in investment to the city.
 In 1995, Kernan took interest in a proposal to build an arena in South Bend for a new minor league ice hockey team.
-After being aapproached by an interested minor league ice hockey franchise, Kernan expressed his openness to the idea, and worked to create a committee that would weigh the cost and benefits of such a venture coming to the city.
+After being approached by an interested minor league ice hockey franchise, Kernan expressed his openness to the idea, and worked to create a committee that would weigh the cost and benefits of such a venture coming to the city.
 However, this proposal ultimately failed to materialize.

 Some of the developments that were initially regarded as successes for South Bend when Kernan was mayor ultimately fell short in the long run.
 For instance, the College Football Hall of Fame never met its initial attendance projections.
 By the late-90s, it already had begun to be criticized as a failure, due to a lack of corporate sponsorship and poor turnout even during special events.
 The Hall of Fame would ultimately leave South Bend for the city of Atlanta in the 2010s.
 The Blackthorn, particularly its golf course component, fell short of expectations as well.
 However, Kernan, as late as 2015, defended the Blackthorn development as having, in his own personal view, been a success.